Update: this article has been updated for vSphere 6.7U1.

 We start at the Home page as seen below.

 As seen above there is a Content Libraries option – lets select it.
+If using the HTML5 client you will see something a little different.

 Once selected we see the CL area but with no Libraries.